Cathy347Le/made-from-scratch/notes.md

     - We already as have profile route and controller.
 Want to add a update profile endpoint and test in Postman
     - Create Profile Page and Get User Details
       **- UPDATE SUCCESS MESSAGE IS NOT DISPLAYING**

+#### CHECKOUT PROCESS - SHIPPING AND ADDRESS

+- This is preference, but we're going to display the Shipping Page + Form first